nermine11/Amilcar/README.md

 This setup is designed to run on a Raspberry Pi, synchronizing its internal clock with GPS time and recording audio- files with timestamps of each second using a hydrophone.
 It is part of **Falco/OpenSwarm** collabration to count the number of motor boats in marine protected areas

-NOTE: The this repository needs to be cloned or unzipped in `/home/pi/Amilcar`
+NOTE: this repository needs to be cloned or unzipped in `/home/pi/Amilcar`

 ## Hardware requirements
--  Raspberry Pi
+-  Raspberry Pi 5 for better time precision
 -  Adafuit ultimate GPS HAT
 -  GPS antenna for better time accuracy
 -  Hydrophone